linuskelsey/PokerHandsDataset/README.md

 Additional functionality added by me to extract further basic information about the data ([`extract_basic.py`](extract_basic.py)), reducing a round to the community cards and each players' pocket cards and whether they won/lost.
 The script [`encode_basic.py`](encode_basic.py) turns the data from `hands_basic.json` into encoded data (strings for cards converted to unique integers via [`encoding.py`](encoding.py)) for easy use in machine learning models.

+An example model repo can be found at [Poker Hand Model](https://github.com/linuskelsey/PokerHandModel).

 Provided a script [`separate_stages.py`](separate_stage.py) to allow data to be separated by which part of a hand you are modelling, be it the preflop, flop, river or turn.

 ## Data Preparation